-So far, I’ve been called in to do jury duty a few times but have never been chosen.
-Most of the time, I sit in the jury waiting room all day and then get dismissed to go home.
+So far, I’ve never been chosen to be on a trial.
+Usually, I sit in the jury waiting room all day and then get dismissed to go home.
 Once, I was called into the courtroom and the judge asked me if I would be objective in a trial for a domestic abuser.
 I took one look at his creepy face and knew he was guilty.
-I told the judge that and was dismissed.
-I had to be honest.
+I told the judge I didn’t think I could be objective and was dismissed.
+The judge wasn’t happy with me but I was being honest.

-My biggest challenge with jury duty is that I’ve always been self-employed and never had an employer who would pay for me to be there.
-My upcoming jury service pays $15 a day.
-Whoopee!
+I’ve always worked for myself and never had an employer who would pay for me to be there.
+Jury duty in California pays $15 a day.
 That barely covers lunch.

-When I was younger, I used the excuse that I was breast-feeding, which I was.
-I nursed both of my kids for 23 months each.
-It was important to me and my babies.
-Now, I hear you can’t use that as an excuse anymore.
+When I was younger, I was able to use the excuse that I was breastfeeding, which I was.
+Now, I hear women can’t use it as an excuse anymore.
 A man must have changed that rule.

-- I’m caregiving a sick person.
-I also have a dog with diabetes who needs a shot twice a day, and I’m the one who does it.
+- Besides my caregiving duties, I had a dog with diabetes who needed insulin shots twice a day, and I was the only one who could do it.

-- The car is in the shop and I’ll have to take a bus or Lyft to get to the courthouse
+- My car was in the shop and I would have had to take a bus or Lyft to get to the courthouse

-Serving on a jury is important and I get that.
-But right now, isn’t a good time.
-If I led a life of leisure and didn’t have to worry about living expenses, I think it would be fun.
+Serving on a jury is important and we all should do it if we can but sometimes it’s damned difficult.
+If I led a life of leisure and didn’t have to worry about living expenses, it would be fun.
 I’m into a good courtroom drama just like anyone else.